In order for you to sell our hybrid life/long-term care (LTC) products, you must be appointed by Minnesota Life Insurance Company.

 - in the state where the contract owner signs the application.

 The product must be approved in the state where the application is signed.

-The Appointment Requirements document provides solicitation requirements that are applicable to all producers soliciting business for Securian Financial Group and its subsidiaries.
+The Appointment Requirements document provides solicitation requirements that are applicable to all producers soliciting business for Securian Financial and its subsidiaries.